jwds1978/jwds1978.github.io/the-suck.md

   say things that are unkind to themselves, and that they don't agree with, but they say them anyhow.&nbsp; Simply, because they’re habituated.
 </p>
 <p>
-  One may be playing too small by the actions that they (don't) take.&nbsp; One may spend too much time on the phone&hellip;&nbsp; Drink too much&hellip;&nbsp;
-  Browse the Web unproductively.&nbsp; One may have a friend who's hurt them and they've not shared how they feel&hellip;&nbsp; One may stay in a job that crushes their spirit.
+  One may be playing too small by the actions that they &#8212; don't &#8212; take.&nbsp; One may spend too much time on the phone&hellip;&nbsp; Drink too much&hellip;&nbsp; Browse the Web unproductively.&nbsp; One may have a friend who's hurt them and they've not shared how they feel&hellip;&nbsp; One may stay in a job that crushes their spirit.
 </p>
 <p>
-  All of this prolongs 'the suck'.&nbsp; Eliminating such things requires awareness of what 'sucks'.&nbsp; Then, no longer avoiding it.&nbsp; One embraces the sucky quality to get to the other side&hellip; Transformation.
+  All of this prolongs &quot;the suck&quot;.&nbsp; Eliminating such things requires awareness of what &quot;sucks&quot;.&nbsp; Then, no longer avoiding it.&nbsp; One embraces the sucky quality to get to the other side&hellip; Transformation.
 </p>
 <p>
   One can do it.&nbsp; If it's not making them fully alive, they've outgrown the need and/or pay-off of the thing anyway &#8212; whether that's an idea or